 X

-Drift ist heute etwas unreif und bereit, es zuzugeben.
+Drifter ist heute etwas unreif und bereit, es zuzugeben.
 Vor Kurzem hat sie jemand überreif genannt, was ihn unangenehm berührt hat.
 Es ist doch unerhört, jemanden den natürlichen Prozess des Alterns an den Kopf zu werfen.
 Der Mann im Rückspiegel meinte es klar vorwurfsvoll, als wäre sie die einzige davon betroffene Materie.

 Es fault doch alles gemeinsam vor sich hin.

 Der Parkplatz vor dem Parlament ist wieder frei.
-Drift hat Hunger.
+Drifter hat Hunger.
 Es Bevor sie in der perfekten Haltung vor dem Parlament platziert wurde, war sie ein Körper aus Fleisch.
 Dann traf sie ein göttlicher Funken und aus Fleisch wurde Stein und Blut.
 Die versaute Nostalgie.

 Von außen betrachtet scheinen Steine lange die Form zu behalten.
 Selbst wenn sie Austragungsort vieler innerer Kämpfe sind.